tarantool/tarantool/doc/sphinx/book/box/box_index.rst

     .. function:: select(key, options)

-        This is is an alternative to box.space...select() which goes via a particular index and can make use of additional parameters that specify the iterator type, and the limit (that is, the maximum number of tuples to return) and the offset (that is, which tuple to start with in the list).
+        This is is an alternative to :func:`box.space...select() <space_object.select>` which goes via a particular index and can make use of additional parameters that specify the iterator type, and the limit (that is, the maximum number of tuples to return) and the offset (that is, which tuple to start with in the list).

         :param lua-table or scalar key: values to be matched against the index key.
         :param lua-table options: table with any or all of iterator=iterator-type